cronologic-de/ug_ndigo6g/source/hardware/functionality/gating.rst

 ..
 In mass spectrometer and other experiments, noise while starting data
 .. acquisition can result in undesired trigger events for that time period.
 ..
 To prevent noise in the output data, a gating block could be used to
-.. suppress all triggers during start-up.
+.. suppress all triggers during start-up,

 ..
 The following example illustrates the use of a gating block to prevent
 .. noise: The GATE input transmits a pulse on each acquisition start.
 The
 .. trigger structure of the GATE input is used to select pulse polarity.
 ..
 Then, the GATE trigger is selected as gating block input and the gating
-.. block’s start parameter is set to 0.
+.. block's start parameter is set to 0.
 The stop parameter is set to the
-.. desired length measured in 3.2 |nbws| ns clock cycle and negate is set to true.
+.. desired length measured in 5 ns clock cycle and negate is set to true.
 ..
 The gating block will now output a low pulse of the desired length
 .. whenever there is a pulse on the GATE input.